After years of dominating the charcoal smoker market, the Weber Smokey mountain finally has a challenger with the Pit Barrel Cooker.

 The Pit Barrel Cooker works a little like a convection oven, so it manages to cook with an even heat from top to bottom, whilst the vertically hanging meat manages to smoke itself with its own juices.

-While it hasn’t been around as long as some other popular options, we’ve recently included the Pit Barrel Cooker on our guide to the best charcoal smokers for 2017.
+While it hasn’t been around as long as some other popular options, we’ve recently included the Pit Barrel Cooker on our guide to the best charcoal smokers.

 Click to jump straight to each topic